The shadow of a Thurston geodesic to the curve graph: Introduction

 This builds on the analogy established in \cite{LRT12} between \Teich geodesics and Thurston geodesics.
 We showed that if the \Teich geodesic connecting $X$ and $Y$ stays in the thick part of \Teich space, so does any Thurston geodesic connecting $X$ to $Y$ and in fact all these paths fellow travel each other.
 However, this analogy does not extend much further; we show that the converse of the above statement is not true:

-\begin{theorem} There is an $\ep_0>0$ so that, for every $\ep>0$, there are points $X,Y \in \T$ and a Thurston geodesic connecting $X$ to $Y$ that stays in the $\ep_0$--thick part of \Teich space where the associated \Teich geodesic connecting $X$ to $Y$ does not stay in the $\ep$--thick part of \Teich space.
+\begin{theorem} There is an $\ep_0>0$ such that, for every $\ep>0$, there are points $X,Y \in \T$ and a Thurston geodesic connecting $X$ to $Y$ that stays in the $\ep_0$--thick part of \Teich space whereas the associated \Teich geodesic connecting $X$ to $Y$ does not stay in the $\ep$--thick part of \Teich space.

 \end{theorem}

 In particular, this means that the set of short curves along a \Teich geodesic and a Thurston geodesic are not the same.